benwoody/splunk-sdk-ruby/index.md

 #### The Client Layer
 The _client_ layer builds on the _binding_ layer to provide a friendlier interface to Splunk that abstracts away many of the lower level details of the _binding_ layer.
-It currently abstracts the following (with more to come):
+It currently abstracts the following (with more to come): ([Documentation for the client layer is in the Service class](http://splunk.github.com/splunk-sdk-ruby/doc/Splunk/Service.html))

 * Authentication
 * Apps